mrzealot/absolem/index.md

 __Acknowledgment__: Besides the people already mentioned it the post, I'd like to thank my wife, who put up with me during this year-long process, and whose first reactions weren't "You're doing WHAT?!" and "It costs HOW MUCH?!" :)

-__Disclaimer__: This post contains lots of pictures and references that are obviosly not my work, and I'm not claiming that they are.
-GIFs and jokes come from a quick Google searches, and I'm not going to put a "source: something..." under each one.
+__Disclaimer__: This post contains lots of pictures and references that are obviously not my work, and I'm not claiming that they are.
+GIFs and jokes come from quick Google searches, and I'm not going to put a "source: something..." under each one.
 Use your best judgement.

 __Footnotes__: